What is a Rotator Cuff Injury?

 Weakness, on the other hand, seems to be the most reliable symptom of a shoulder injury.
 Common complaints include an inability to raise your arm above your head or to extend your arm directly to the side or in front.
 In most cases, the larger the tear or damage to the tendons, the harder it is to move your arm and the injured area.

-After the initial injury has been treated with the R.I.C.E.R. regime, (for at least 48 to 72 hours) it's time to move onto the next stage of treatment.
+After the initial injury has been treated with the R.I.C.E.R. regimen, (for at least 48 to 72 hours) it's time to move onto the next stage of treatment.
 As mentioned before, the shoulder joint receives very little blood supply.
 So, what can you do to increase blood flow, and oxygen and nutrients to the injured area?

 Firstly, heat!
 Heat is extremely good for increasing blood flow to a particular area.
 Heat lamps are the most effective way to increase blood flow, while heat based creams are probably a distant second choice.